-I was working in African country, my work contract was over and my employer was delaying its renewal, so I had to make excuse and return back to country taking medical leave for one month.
-After my leave was over, he wanted me to wait for work contract as he has still not started its process and even did not pay for my leaves, so I give a resignation.
-Now he is further delaying with any clear answer to give me relieving letter, experience letter and salary for my paid leaves.
-Please guide.
+I was working in an African country, and my work contract was over.
+However, my employer was delaying its renewal.
+Consequently, I had to make an excuse and return to my home country, taking medical leave for one month.
+After my leave ended, my employer wanted me to wait for the work contract as the process had not yet started, and I had not been paid for my leaves.
+As a result, I decided to submit my resignation.

 From India, Ahmedabad